Services

 reason being that properties like this are often costly to maintain and require specialist knowledge to do so.
 Specialist knowledge that doesn't come cheap!
 Hence why lenders often look at them with a question mark (?)

-While the expansion of infrastructure is great, if your house sits close to, or on the construction route, it can become unmortgageable more or less overnight (cough) HS2.
+While the expansion of infrastructure is great, if your house sits close to, or on the construction route, it can become unmortgageable more or less overnight (cough) the now, mostly scrapped, HS2.

-Reason being that a consequence of these developments will likely be a significant drop in value, be that because of the value of the land or the fact the house is scheduled for demolition.
+The reason being that a consequence of these developments will likely be a significant drop in value, be that because of the value of the land or the fact that the house is scheduled for demolition.

 The expansion of airports, rail links and motorways are often the main culprit.

-If a property's in an area of a high flood risk then selling it can be tough.
+If a property is in an area of high flood risk, then selling it can be tough.

 Due to the high risk, these properties are also expensive to insure and difficult to purchase using a mortgage - for the lender, it'd be a HUGE risk!
 To sell these properties fast, you often require a cash buyer (like us).